Skip to Content

 But as with many economic policies, there are trade-offs, and Trump doesn’t talk about the negative effect tariffs could have on US businesses and consumers.
 He’s also often falsely described how tariffs work and sparred with Bloomberg News editor-in-chief John Micklethwait during an interview when the journalist argued that the former president was ignoring the fact that tariffs raise prices.

-Vice President Kamala Harris has referred to her opponent’s tariff policy as a “Trump Tax.”
-Several independent studies have found that the new tariffs, if implemented, would raise costs for the average middle-class family, with estimates ranging between $1,350 and $3,900 a year.
+On the campaign trail, Vice President Kamala Harris referred to her then-opponent’s tariff policy as a “Trump Tax.”
+Several independent studies have found that if Trump implements an across-the-board tariff and increases duties on Chinese-made goods, it would raise costs for the average middle-class family, with estimates ranging between $1,350 and $3,900 a year.

 Here are three charts to help explain the impact of tariffs: